-1.9.1.
+3.1.1.
 Under this building blocks approach, the revenue requirement is calculated by:

-1.9.2.
-Cash received from the disposal of assets reduces the financing requirements of NI Water.
+- 3.1.2.
+Cash received from the disposal of assets reduces the financing requirements of NI Water. - 3.1.3.

-1.9.3.
 Each of these items is discussed below.
 It should be noted that new debt and capital expenditure are not an explicit part of the calculation of revenue.
 For Price Control 2010 our financial model utilises both a cash based approach as well as the building blocks approach.

-G1.10.
+The cash based approach sets price limits and revenue such that NI Water will achieve certain cash based ratios calculated by our financial model.

+G3.2.
 Allowable Operating Costs

-1.10.1.
+3.2.1.
 Operating costs are day-to-day running costs, including items such as employment costs, electricity, materials, contracted costs, rates, insurance, software licences and vehicle running costs.
-Bad debt is also regarded as a running cost.
 Total operating expenditure includes the costs of providing the base service and net additional running costs associated with improvements.
 Base service expenditure comprises the cost that is incurred to maintain a constant level of service during the regulatory control period.
 New operating expenditure includes the efficient increased operating costs resulting from improvements to customer service, higher treatment standards etc. Such new operating expenditure would tend to increase customers' charges.
 Efficiency savings in operating expenditure would tend to decrease customers' charges

-1.10.2.
-Our financial model takes account of each of the following factors:

-- base service operating expenditure and associated efficiencies; - new operating expenditure and associated efficiencies; and, - the impact of inflation on operating expenditure.
+- 3.2.2.
+Our financial model takes account of each of the following factors: - base service operating expenditure and associated efficiencies; - · new operating expenditure and associated efficiencies; and, - the impact of inflation on operating expenditure.

-G1.11.
+G3.3.
 Allowable PPP Costs

-1.11.1.
+- 3.3.1.
 The revenue requirement takes into account the costs of three PPP contracts.
-These are:

-- A contract signed by the Department of the Environment for Northern Ireland and Coastal Clear Water in April 1999 for the provision of wastewater treatment at Kinnegar WwTW; - A contract signed by the Department for Regional Development and Dalriada Water Limited in May 2006 for the provision of water treatment services - Project Alpha; and, - A contract signed by the Department for Regional Development and Glen Water Limited in March 2007 for the provision of wastewater treatment and sludge disposal services - Project Omega.
+These are: - A contract signed by the Department of the Environment for Northern Ireland and Coastal Clear Water in April 1999 for the provision of wastewater treatment at Kinnegar WwTW; - A contract signed by the Department for Regional Development and Dalriada Water Limited in May 2006 for the provision of water treatment services - Project Alpha; and, - A contract signed by the Department for Regional Development and Glen Water Limited in March 2007 for the provision of wastewater treatment and sludge disposal services - Project Omega. - 3.3.2.

-1.11.2.
 NI Water now pays a single unitary charge for the services provided by PPP contractors rather than directly incurred staff, materials, chemical and maintenance costs.

-NI Water paid £3.395 million in charges for these contracts in 2007-08.
+NI Water paid £3.395 million in charges for these contracts in 2007-08 and £17.003 million in 2008-09.
 However it should be noted that the Omega contract had not been fully implemented at that time and the Alpha contract had not yet commenced.
 PPP charges are treated separately from the operating expenditure because they contain elements of capital and financing costs.

-G1.12.
+G3.4.
 Depreciation

-1.12.1.
+3.4.1.
 Each year NI Water invests to both maintain and improve its asset base.
 Capital expenditure relating to the replacement of worn-out assets is termed capital maintenance.
 Investment in improving or increasing the asset base is termed 'quality' and 'growth' investment.
-Water and sewerage assets can be divided into infrastructure and non infrastructure.
+Water and sewerage assets can be divided into infrastructure and non-infrastructure.
 This distinction is important because we treat them differently when setting price limits.
 The level and type of capital expenditure that NI Water must make in each regulatory period is determined by NI Ministers following public consultation.
 The current investment programme outlined in the NI Water Strategic Business Plan is scheduled to run from April 2007 until March 2010.